Nicolepcx/Transformers-in-Action/README.md

 jupyter notebook
 ~~~

-Then, feel free to use every notebook with the prefix 'LOCAL' appended to its name.
+Then, feel free to use every notebook with the suffix 'LOCAL' appended to its name.

 ## Running the Notebooks